d3dc/classier-react/README.md

 )
 ```

-Think of it like weaponized `classnames`.
+Think of it like `classnames` with superpowers.

 ## Install